-The less we can say, ‘I don’t understand’ and the more we can say, ‘Help me to understand’ when it comes to differences, the better off we’ll be, in my very humble opinion.
+The less we can say, ‘I don’t understand’, and the more we can say, ‘Help me to understand’ when it comes to differences, the better off we can be, in my very humble opinion.

 The older I get, the more I have grown to dislike this word and all the connotations around it and others like it.

 ‘I assume, I presume, Obviously, As you are aware’: they’re all illegal in my book.
 It’s like aversion therapy just being on the planet some days, hearing these repeated ad nauseum.
 Keep some tally marks today as they’re trotted out around you.

 I can hear the words of my late father ringing in my ears: ‘Don’t jump to conclusions; you’ll break your leg’.

 On Sunday evening 20 May 2012, I was walking back from catching up with some people in Manuka and Forrest.
 It was one of the wonderful, clear, crisp Canberra nights in late Autumn when the air is still and so long as you have a warm jacket on (preferably in an outrageous 50s pattern) and an over-sized beanie, you’re sound as a pound.

 As I walked through Parkes (the Parliamentary Triangle) and passed the statues of Messrs Chifley and Curtin, I got to thinking about reconciliation, the Aboriginal Tent Embassy, and the coming Sorry Day.
 Earlier that day, while walking from the city out to Manuka, I’d happened on a sign advertising the Bridge Walk this Friday and had spent some time (ultimately unsuccessfully) trying to re-plant it by the side of the road.